 The place everyone is aiming for in Peñíscola is the castle at the top, but there are some great views to take in on the way up.
-The best way in is via the Puerta de San Pedro (Porta de Sant Pere) next to the little port and just follow your nose.
+Head into the walled town through the Puerta de San Pedro (Porta de Sant Pere) next to the little port and just follow your nose.

 On your way up, you’ll go past El Bufador (rough translation: blowhole), a gaping cavity in the rock, a natural underground tunnel that connects with the sea below – in stormy weather, seawater jets out of the mouth (it didn’t when we were there, but it looks spectacular in this video).

 There’s also the Casa de Conchas, a house decorated with seashells from top to bottom by a local couple who started doing tours right at the start of the tourism boom in the 50s.

 You can’t miss the lighthouse, shoehorned onto a tiny site right next to the castle – sadly you can’t go in, but there are much better views ahead of you in the castle itself.
 Entrance is €5, which gets you in to the castle and also the Parque de Artillería you’ll find on the way down.

 The Templar Knights

 Peñíscola castle was built (mostly) by the Knights Templar, who were given Peñíscola in 1294.
 The Templars were a Christian military order founded to protect pilgrims heading to the Holy Land, and they knew all about making castles impregnable.
 They built their fortress on earlier Moorish foundations and construction was done by 1307.